Choose another writer in this calendar:

 and Nadezhda Krupskaia she was one of the founding members of Women's

-Section of the Communist Party.
-Kollontai's decision to turn the
+Section of the Communist Party (Zhenotdel).
+Kollontai's decision to

 Alexander Nevsky Monastery into a sanctuary for war invalids sparked

-fury among the religious followers of the old regime.
+the fury of the religious followers of the old regime.
 As a result of

 the conflict, Lenin was forced to hasten the separation of church and

 In the early 1920s Kollontai served as vice-president of the International Women's Secretariat of the Communist International.
-Disillusioned with Lenin's unorthodox New Economic Policy (NEP), which permitted some private activity in agriculture, trade and light industry, Kollontai took a leading role with Alexander Shliapnikov in the libertarian Workers' Opposition.
+Disillusioned with Lenin's unorthodox New Economic Policy (NEP), which permitted some private activity in agriculture, trade and light industry, and was rapidly reintroducing the old economic enslavement of women, Kollontai took a leading role with Alexander Shliapnikov in the libertarian Workers' Opposition.
 The group within the party demanded greater democracy and wanted to transfer more power to trade-union organizations, not to the State.
 After the group was banned in 1921, many adherents were arrested and later killed.

 sexual liberation, which was one of Kollontai's main